FortAwesome/wordpress-fontawesome/README.md

 ## Install as Composer Dependency

-Developers and ship this plugin as a dependency of their own plugins or themes.
+Developers can ship this plugin as a dependency of their own plugins or themes.
 The advantage of doing so is to simplify the installation of your component for your users.
 Those users do not need to separately install the Font Awesome plugin.

 The plugin uses the Singleton pattern to ensure that only one instance is loaded at any given time.
 So multiple